-The Applications API allows you to turn deployed no-code applications into microservices, which can also be used as tools in tool calling.
+The Applications API allows you to turn deployed no-code agents into microservices, which can also be used as tools in tool calling.
 Business users can define inputs, prompts, and outputs, and developers can then add them to other applications, UIs, or services.

 You need an API key to access the Writer API.
 Get an API key by following the steps in the API quickstart.